iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 ## Files and Namespaces

-Code in Clojure projects are structured into namespaces defined in files.
-Usually each file corresponds to a single namespace identified by the file's path.
+The code in Clojure projects is structured into namespaces defined in files.
+Usually each file corresponds to a single namespace identified by the path of the file.
 For example, the file `foo/bar/baz.clj` could contain the namespace `foo.bar.baz`.
 This is slightly different from Java, where directories correspond to namespaces (packages) and files under a directory usually contain a single class in the given package.

 The repository that you cloned at the end of the last chapter contains a Leiningen project.
-Inside the `src` directory are all the code files of the project.
-The file `training_day.clj` should begin with the following.
+The `src` directory contains all the code files of the project.
+The file `training_day.clj` should begin with the following:

 ~~~clojure
 (ns training-day)